kisswiki/kisswiki/src/web_browser/firefox/sidebery.md

 `Settings > Mouse > Tab actions > Activate previously active tab when clicking on the active tab (Tab flip) > off`

 https://github.com/mbnuqw/sidebery/issues/1272#issuecomment-1772495028

+## setting custom icon for panel

+Works only with local file, does not work with url.

+## beware of drag and drop panel to another panel

+It will add all tabs as pinned tabs.